DinoChiesa/Apigee-Java-GoogleUrlSigner/README.md

 # Apigee Callout: Signed URL Generator

-This is a simple callout for APigee that generates a signed URL for Google Cloud Storage.
+This is a simple callout for Apigee that generates a signed URL for Google Cloud Storage.

 Google Cloud Storage allows apps to create [signed URLs](https://cloud.google.com/storage/docs/access-control/signed-urls) with